ga-wdi-exercises/game_of_thrones/README.md

 - Create ERD for Houses and Characters
 - Create models for Houses and Characters
 - Create migrations for Houses and Characters
+- Create seed data for Houses and Characters

 ## Views + Controllers